Do you have an overactive or underactive thyroid?

 According to Harvard Health Publishing, when the thyroid gland creates too much or too little of the hormone it uses to regulate metabolism patients often report mood disturbances.

 These can manifest in a variety of ways, depending on the nature of your condition, but if you’re feeling anxious, jittery, nervous, or depressed, there’s a chance that your thyroid is to blame.

-Without getting too graphic, hypothyroidism (an underactive thyroid) is associated with constipation.
+Without getting too graphic, hypothyroidism is associated with constipation.

 This is because your thyroid’s main role is—you guessed it—metabolism, and it therefore controls the function of your digestive tract.
 When your body isn’t producing enough thyroid hormone, you’ll have trouble “producing,” to use a very strained euphemism.

 Thyroid hyperactivity, on the other hand, can have the opposite effect, causing excessive trips to the bathroom.
 Any sudden changes in your digestive habits are a good reason to see your doctor, since they can be indicative of other medical conditions.